Guernsey Pre-Decimal Coins

 Mintage 69,216.
 Bronze.
 Coin alignment.

 E34.
 Normal.
-I have two samples; both have defect on top of figure 8 in date.
+All my samples have defect on top of figure 8 in date.

 E34A.
 Long date.
 Mentioned by an unknown collector.